We were promised AGI.

 Banks still run on software written in COBOL.
 Teleco companies have yet to transition to cloud.
 Hospitals are still using spreadsheets.
 Insurance companies have a whole host of tasks that are outsourced to BPOs.

-There's a difference between simply inventing technology and productizing it for critical industries.
+There's a difference between simply inventing technology and diffusing it within critical industries.

 The latter requires both deep R&D and an excruciating amount of will.
 And it is the will that is lacking.

-Pre-LLMs, companies like Salesforce, Oracle, and Microsoft had to ship as little code as possible for as many customers as possible.
-This was primarily done because the cost per unit of code written was high before LLMs.
-The issue is that it was primarily done to favor margins for the software company - not to solve problems for customers.
+Pre-LLMs, companies like Salesforce had to ship as little code as possible for as many customers as possible.
+This was primarily done because, pre-LLMs, the cost per unit of code written was high.
+The issue with this approach is that it was primarily done to favor margins for the software company - not to solve problems for customers.
 These systems are deliberately generic, requiring extensive customization to meet specific requirements.
 This approach creates a dependency on consultants and integrators, locking businesses into ecosystems that prioritize vendor profitability over user empowerment.

 Moreover, modular systems encourage a one-size-fits-all mentality.
 Instead of fostering creativity or enabling businesses to develop custom solutions, they enforce conformity.
 Businesses end up adapting to the software rather than the software adapting to their needs.
 This homogeneity not only limits the scope of innovation but also entrenches inefficiencies.

 The rise of modular platforms has led to an environment where low-conviction management teams favor cargo cult programming over software that actually transforms an enterprise.
-Instead of building generic systems that require endless customization, we need software built from the ground up with industry-specific challenges in mind.
+Instead of building generic systems that require endless customization, Layerup builds industry-specific AI Agents with industry and workflow-specific challenges in mind.
 This approach leverages LLMs to deliver bespoke solutions on top of knowledge ontology to truly address user needs.

 2—Engineering leads end-to-end Implementation